Iowa / Webster County

 What is the housing market like in Callender, IA?

-The Callender housing market is stable, with a median home price of $108,000 and an owner-occupied rate exceeding 80%.
-Home values have seen modest appreciation, and rental options remain affordable, reflecting a balanced and accessible market for buyers and renters alike.
+The local housing market is strong, with a median home price of $108,000 and an owner-occupied rate of nearly 80%.
+The market has seen a 2.2% appreciation over the past year, and rental vacancy rates remain moderate at 6.7%.
+Callender offers a mix of stability and opportunity for both buyers and renters.

 $108,000